 To help you perform this search, the search engine will attempt to provide you with search results based on your geographical-location (geo-loc).
 This may include some or all of the following in the results:

-- A short list of the businesses in your geo-location, including Name, Address, Phone number (NAP)
+- A short list of the businesses in your geo-location, including their Name, Address, Phone number (NAP)

 - Maps showing location of products or service